vZMA/ZMA/README.md

 ### Overview

 This repository contains the master copies of important ZMA Facility Engineering documents and data that need to be versioned and released in a controlled manner.
-This repository is private and not accessible to the general public.

 The purpose of this repository is to be:
 * a master copy of the files.